Chronic Fatigue Syndrome (CFS)

 Those who take care of people with chronic fatigue syndrome can also find counselling helpful.
 Making sacrifices to care for a loved one can lead to feelings of anxiety, stress, depression and/or isolation, and counselling can provide helpful guidance, strategies and support on how to cope in the best way possible.

-Therapy Reviews
+CFS Therapy Reviews

-What Areas of can CFS Counselling Help With?
+What Issues CFS Counselling Help With?

 Here are some of the common issues CFS sufferers face that chronic fatigue syndrome counselling can help address: